-We are providing this letter in connection with your audit of the Federal Appropriated Funds statement of financial position of Woodrow Wilson International Center for Scholars (the Center) as of September 30, 2018 and 2017, the related statements of activities, and cash flows for the year then ended, and the related notes to the federal appropriated funds financial statements (hereinafter referred to as the "Federal Appropriated Funds Financial Statements") for the purpose of expressing an opinion as to whether these federal appropriated fund financial statements present fairly, in all material respects, the financial position, changes in net assets, and cash flows of the Center in accordance with U.S. generally accepted accounting principles.
+We are providing this letter in connection with your audit of the Federal Appropriated Funds statements of financial position of Woodrow Wilson International Center for Scholars (the Center) as of September 30, 2019 and 2018, the related statements of activities, and cash flows for the years then ended, and the related notes to the federal appropriated funds financial statements (hereinafter referred to as the "Federal Appropriated Funds Financial Statements") for the purpose of expressing an opinion as to whether these federal appropriated funds financial statements present fairly, in all material respects, the financial position, changes in net assets, and cash flows of the Center in accordance with U.S. generally accepted accounting principles.

-The closing package federal appropriated funds financial statements were prepared to comply with the requirements of the Office of Management and Budget for the purpose of presenting the assets, liabilities, net assets, revenues, expenses, and cash flows related to the Center's direct federal appropriations, and are not intended to be a complete presentation of the statement of financial position of the Center as of September 30, 2018 and 2017, and related statements of activities and cash flows (hereinafter referred to as "general-purpose financial statements") for the years then ended.
+The federal appropriated funds financial statements were prepared to comply with the requirements of the Office of Management and Budget for the purpose of presenting the assets, liabilities, net assets, revenues, expenses, and cash flows related to the Center's federal appropriations, and are not intended to be a complete presentation of the statement of financial position of the Center as of September 30, 2019 and 2018, and related statements of activities and cash flows (hereinafter referred to as "general-purpose financial statements") for the years then ended.